surlaadithyanaidu/CineInsight-Unveiling-Streaming-Patterns/README.md

 # Netflix-Data-Analysis

 ## Observation:-
-By anlysing the data and we found Netflix offers a greater variety of movies compared to TV shows, with the United States and India being the top producers.
-The platform predominantly caters to mature audiences and experienced a significant content surge in 2018, with dramas and international movies being the most popular genres.
+"Netflix offers a diverse collection of content, with a focus on movies over TV shows.
+The United States and India are the primary content producers.
+The platform caters mainly to mature audiences and saw a significant content increase in 2018, with a preference for dramas and international movies.
+Machine learning models, including Random Forest and SVM, achieved accuracies of 71% and 72% when predicting content ratings and types, respectively."